Documentation

 ### 2. Save Credentials

-The create-app output includes client_id and client_secret.
-The secret is shown only once — save it immediately.
+The create-app output includes a public client_id and a one-time client_secret.

 ### 3. Integrate